 A major difference between traditional media and social networking is that, while traditional media struggles to find meaningful metrics to guide decision-making, digital marketing is literally DROWNING in it!
-Data floods in from Google Analytics and Webmaster Tools, Facebook Insights, Pinterest Analytics, AdWords Analytics — and many more sources.
+Data floods in from Google Analytics, your Search Console stats, Facebook Insights, Pinterest Analytics, Google Ads Analytics — and many more sources.

-You could assign a full time employee just to COLLECT all the data from various sources every day (luckily APIs bring the data together with a lot less effort).
+You could assign a full-time employee just to COLLECT all the data from various sources every day (luckily APIs bring the data together into a dashboard, such as Cognos, with a lot less effort).

 Collecting mountains of data, however, doesn’t improve your digital marketing strategy!
 To increase your ROI (return on investment) or reach other organizational goals, you need to translate this data into insights that drive better decision-making.
 But, how do you tease actionable insights from a bunch of charts?
 How do you develop a data-driven digital marketing campaign?

-The not-so-obvious first step in creating a data-driven digital marketing campaigns is to actually take a step BACK to develop sound goals and objectives for your strategy.
-Remember you want to create goals for not just sales (macro conversions), but micro conversions like awareness, amplification, loyalty, sentiment, and other factors that lead to macro conversion.
+The not-so-obvious first step in creating a data-driven digital marketing campaign is to actually take a step BACK to develop sound goals and objectives for your strategy.
+Remember you want to create goals for not just sales (macro conversions), but micro-conversions like awareness, amplification, loyalty, sentiment, and other factors that lead to a macro conversion.
 Social Media Examiner makes a great case for 4 overarching social media goals, while Jason Falls presents 7 goals.
 Regardless of the number, set SMART goals for factors that help achieve your mission.

 I developed this infographic (see above) as a tool to help you understand the myriad of factors impacting your digital marketing ROI.